Taproot is now a Qualified Canadian Journalism Organization

 Taproot co-founder Karen Unland moderated a discussion on updating CAJ’s ethics guidelines at the 2023 CAJ conference in Vancouver.
 (Supplied)

 Karen’s participation also took her to Vancouver in mid-April for the CAJ’s annual conference.
 She moderated a panel featuring fellow committee members Pat Perkel and Anita Li.
-Perkel is a former executive director of the National NewsMedia Council and a veteran of small newsrooms in northern Ontario; Li is the founder of a hyperlocal environmental publication called The Green Line and a journalism innovation newsletter called The Other Wave.
+Perkel is a former executive director of the National NewsMedia Council and a veteran of small newsrooms in northern Ontario; Li is the founder of a hyperlocal community-driven publication called The Green Line and a journalism innovation newsletter called The Other Wave.
 They outlined how they are approaching the revision of the ethics guidelines and solicited opinions for working journalists in the audience about how they use them.

 Taproot is helping to shape the future of the industry